nanomsg/mangos/README.md

 [Staysail Systems, Inc.](mailto:info@staysail.tech) offers [commercial support](http://staysail.tech/support/mangos) for mangos.

+## Compatibility

+Mangos should run on any reasonable platform, but we officially follow the same support matrix as Go - meaning only the most recent release of Go, and the release preceding it are guaranteed support.
+Having said that, we generally will attempt not to break earlier versions of Go intentionally.

+As of this writing, Go versions before 1.22 are not supported (because of dependency requirements).

 ## Examples

 Some examples are posted in the directories under `examples/` in this project.